Matt Lucas: Early work

 Lucas's association with Vic Reeves and Bob Mortimer began in 1992.
 He appeared in The Smell of Reeves and Mortimer in 1995, and went on to star with them in Shooting Stars.
 He quickly rose to fame as George Dawes, a giant baby (often dressed in an adult-sized romper suit) who would deliver a string of meaningless gags and insults before delivering the teams' scores, while sitting at and playing a drum kit.
 He also appeared on occasion as Marjorie Dawes, George's mother, who also appears in Little Britain.

 He again appeared with Reeves & Mortimer in the BBC TV series Randall & Hopkirk (Deceased) and Catterick, in a variety of roles.
 In 1999, Lucas paired with David Walliams, with whom he had already worked in Mash and Peas and Sir Bernard's Stately Homes, to create Rock Profile, a comedy show spoofing famous musical personalities.
 It was one of their first collaborations.

-His music video appearances include the Damien Hirst-directed video for Blur's "Country House", "Jesusland" by Ben Folds in 2005, "I'm with Stupid" by Pet Shop Boys, and "Vindaloo" by Fat Les.
+His music video appearances include the Damien Hirst-directed video for Blur's "Country House", "Mudslide" by the Bluetones, alongside Walliams in 2000, "Jesusland" by Ben Folds in 2005, "I'm with Stupid" by Pet Shop Boys, and "Vindaloo" by Fat Les.

 Lucas ventured into stage musicals in 2002, when he took a role in Boy George's musical Taboo at The Venue in London.
 He played the performance artist Leigh Bowery.